jrett/MatrixScreen/README.md

 input to exit the program.
 Concurrency is achieved during the display by implementing a cooperative multitasking scheme, similar to what you might find in game development.

-Another fun excercise might be to convert this concurrency model to use Task Parallel Library (TPL) or something sililar, where each display column runs in its own thread, instead of cooperatively sharing time.
+Another fun exercise might be to convert this concurrency model to use Task Parallel Library (TPL) or something similar, where each display column runs in its own thread, instead of cooperatively sharing time.

 The drawing implemented in this application relies on ANSI Escape Sequences for both color and positioning of the text.